Toi Derricotte: Career

-Derricotte worked in Detroit for Manpower Inc. from 1964–1966 and at the Farand School from 1966–1968.
-She later married Bruce Derricotte in 1967.
-They later moved to New Jersey where she worked as a teacher and participated in a special program, teaching poetry to students from kindergarten through high school.
+Derricotte worked in Detroit for Manpower Inc. from 1964 to 1966 and at the Farand School from 1966 to 1968.
+She married Bruce Derricotte in 1967.
+They later moved to New Jersey, where she worked as a teacher and participated in a special program, teaching poetry to students from kindergarten through high school.

 With easy access to New York City, Derricotte participated in writing workshops and began writing each day.

-Derricotte published her first poetry collection, The Empress of the Death House, (Lotus Press) in 1978.
+Derricotte published her first poetry collection, The Empress of the Death House (Lotus Press), in 1978.
 In 1983, Firebrand Books published her second poetry collection, Natural Birth.
 In 1984, she won a poetry fellowship from the National Endowment for the Arts, and a MacDowell fellowship.
-She later earned an MA in English Literature from New York University.
+She went on to earn an MA degree in English Literature from New York University.
 In 1989, the University of Pittsburgh Press published Dericotte's third poetry collection, Captivity.
 The collection had second (1991) and third (1993) printings.

 In 1991, Derricotte became an associate professor at the University of Pittsburgh.
 In 1996, Norton Publishing Company accepted for publication Derricotte's literary memoir, The Black Notebooks, An Interior Journey, a book she began in 1974 when her family became one of the first black families to move into Upper Montclair, New Jersey.
 The memoir won the 1998 Anisfield-Wolf Book Award for Non-Fiction.

 Derricotte co-founded the Cave Canem Foundation, a national poetry organization in 1996, with American writer, Cornelius Eady.
 Cave Canem is a national poetry organization that supports the professional growth of African- American poets.
 In 2016, she and Eady accepted the National Book Foundation's Literarian Award for Outstanding Service to the American Literary Community on behalf of Cave Canem.

 The University of Pittsburgh Press published Derricotte's fourth, fifth and sixth poetry collections: Tender in 1997, The Undertaker's Daughter in 2011, and "I": New and Selected Poems in 2019.
-In October 2019, '"I": New and Selected Poems' was longlisted for the National Book Award for Poetry.
+In October 2019, "I": New and Selected Poems was longlisted for the National Book Award for Poetry.

-In 2012, Derricotte was elected a Chancellor of the Academy of American Poets.
-She served as a Chancellor from 2012–2017.
+In 2012, Derricotte was elected a Chancellor of the Academy of American Poets, and served in the role from 2012 until 2017.
 She is currently a professor emerita in writing at the University of Pittsburgh.